MosesHimself/Software-Eng-Final-Proj/README.md

 - There were tons of difficulties during this sprint due to Thanksgiving break.
 - Communication definitely broke down due to traveling and various other school assignments took priority over project work at the time.
 - We had to leave two stories/epics in the product backlog, brainstorming the controller and developing the view.
-- We did complete the design for our view, seen above in the View section.
+- We did complete the design for our view though, seen above in the View section.
 ## Sprint 4
 ### Timeline: November 27th - December 11th
 - Upon return from Thanksgiving break we had a lot that needed to get done.